tweatherfordk/Accelerometer-Action-Dectection/README.md

 # Accelerometer-Action-Dectection

 ## Overview

-This project uses data from accelerometers and gyroscopes to correctly detect what activity In nearly every smartphone or smart watch, you can find either an accelerometer or a gyroscope that is used to collect health data.
+In nearly every smartphone or smart watch, you can find either an accelerometer or a gyroscope that is used to collect health data.
 They are how a Fitbit or Apple’s health app track your steps and other met.
+Using data from accelerometers and gyroscopes from those devices, this project creates a model to detect what activity someone is doing at a point in time.
+Two different model architectures were employed, one to classify a type sereis as its correct class, one to predict changes in action along a single time series.

 ## Business Understanding
 This project addresses the growing use of electronic means of tracking exercise.
+It uses a multifeature approach to detect different human activities in time series data.
+This type of model is crucial to the growing field of exercise tracking widely used today by our smart devices to accurately log time spent doing different exercises and tasks.

 ## Data Understanding

 The data is from a the WISDM (Wireless Sensor Data Mining) Lab at Fordham University and is collected from accelerometers and gyroscope sensors from a smartphones and a smartwatch equipped with both.
 There were 51 participants, which each participant performing 18 different activities for roughly 3 minutes each for a total of 54 minutes of data per participant.
 Each participant’s data was stored in .txt files, one for each sensor per device.
 Each device captures a numeric reading in the X, Y, and Z planes.
 Accelerometers measure acceleration, while gyroscopes measure angular velocity.

 ![Axes-Sensitivity-Orientation](https://user-images.githubusercontent.com/110851861/205399223-45b1cd6f-6cd8-4a0f-9d16-6017df8c188f.jpg)

 Activities included both hand-oriented activities (typing) and non-hand-oriented activities (jogging ) from a diverse selection of actions.
 The accelerometers and gyroscopes were programmed to sample at a rate of 20Hz (20 readings per second), but upon looking at the data, there is much inconsistency in the individual sampling rates among the four sensors.